Positively Identifying HEFT or SMEFT

 What have not been carefully studied are positivity bounds within the HEFT.
 In particular, how should one interpret SMEFT positivity bounds if the UV in fact generates the HEFT?
 These issues are the focus of this work, and an answer is provided already in \Fig{fig:proj}.
 There, we depict the region consistent with SMEFT positivity in the parameter space of the two custodial symmetric dimension-eight Higgs operators in the theory, both of the parametric form $(\partial H)^4$, which we define in detail shortly.
 We further show how this region is extended from the application of positivity to the HEFT.
 In this Letter, we construct the pertinent HEFT operators---there are five---and derive the associated positivity bounds resulting from analyticity and unitarity.
 We construct these bounds using both elastic forward scattering and the generalized optical theorem techniques of Refs.~\cite{ZZ,YZZ,Trott,Arkani-Hamed:2021ajd,HYZZ,Freytsis:2022aho}.
 Building example UV completions, we find that the full allowed space of Wilson coefficients can be spanned by simple one-particle extensions, so these operators are of realistic phenomenological interest.
 These HEFT bounds are then projected down into the SMEFT subspace, obtaining the region shown in \Fig{fig:proj} that would indicate new physics associated with the HEFT rather than a perverse UV.
-This observation is not purely esoteric, as the depicted parameter space is experimentally accessible through collider searches for anomalous quartic gauge couplings (aQGCs)~\cite{Eboli:2006wa}---the complete basis of which was recently constructed in Ref.~\cite{Durieux:2024zrg}---and is already being probed by CMS and ATLAS; see Ref.~\cite{Rauch:2016pai} for a review.
+Although the HEFT and SMEFT subspaces are not disjoint, if the unique HEFT region were not included, discoveries could be erroneously associated with a violation of positivity.